Open Ethos User Guide

 When Generating Decisions

-1. Be specific about context.
-The more detail you give the AI, the better it can identify relevant factors.
+• Be specific about context.
+More detail lets the AI identify better factors.

-2. Always include factors on both sides.
+• Always include factors on both sides.
 A one-sided analysis defeats the purpose.
-Ask "what are the strongest arguments FOR and AGAINST?"
+Ask for the strongest arguments for and against.

-3. Ground intensities in anchors.
-Don't just guess—reference the intensity scales to maintain consistency.
+• Ground intensities in the anchors.
+Do not guess.
+Reference the intensity scales for consistency.

-4. Be honest about uncertainty.
-Use appropriate confidence levels.
-Most predictions about the future should be 0.3-0.7, not 0.95.
+• Be honest about uncertainty.
+Most predictions about the future belong at 0.3 to 0.7 confidence, not 0.95.

 When Reviewing Results

-4. Don't take the result as gospel.
-This is a thinking aid, not an oracle.
-Use it to structure your reasoning, not replace it.
+• Do not treat the result as gospel.
+It is a thinking aid, not an oracle.

 Worked Examples